anonhostpi/Infrastructure-Host/docs/MULTIPLE_SERVER_DEPLOYMENT/AUTOMATION_CONSIDERATIONS.md

 ### PXE Components

-- DHCP server with PXE options
+- DHCP server with PXE options (for network boot only)
 - TFTP server for boot files
 - HTTP server for autoinstall configs
 - Optional: MAAS (Metal as a Service)

+**Note:** DHCP is required for PXE network boot, but the installed OS should still use the secure arping approach for network configuration (see Chapter 3).
+The PXE DHCP is only used during the boot process, not for permanent OS configuration.

 ## Comparison